Scientists focus on bats for clues to prevent next pandemic

 To potentially reverse the movement of bats, Montana State University’s Plowright and colleagues based in Australia are studying restoring the bats’ original habitat.

-“Every city in Australia is full of fruit bats that lost their winter habitats,” she said.
-“The idea is to plant new forests and make sure they are away from places with domestic animals and people.”
+“The idea is to plant new forests and make sure they are away from places with domestic animals and people,” she said.

-Whether the goal is to curb the spread of known zoonotic diseases or to reduce the risk of new ones emerging as pandemics, the strategy is the same: Reduce contact between humans and wild animals.

 —-